Antiz96/antiz.fr/content/_index.md

 ## Projects

-I contribute to many open source projects and I'm always willing to help, share and learn in the process!
+As a general open source enthusiast, I contribute to many open source projects and I’m always willing to help, share and learn in the process!
-Here are the main projects I actively contribute to:
+The main projects I actively contribute to are:

 ### Arch Linux